ReComp-team/MeerKATinIRIS/README.md

 bash run-meerkat.sh
 ```
 ###### Sample Outputs Generated
-After successfully running the pipeline, you should get .tt0, psf, residual and model images as below.
+If the quick_tclean.py is run successfully, you should get .tt0, psf, residual and model images as below.

 ```
 priyaat@lofar7 /raid/scratch/priyaa/MeerKAT-IRIS/processMeerKAT > cd images